wormhole-foundation/wormhole/whitepapers/0003_token_bridge.md

 Three roles control the pause state, each configured per chain via a `SetPauserAddresses` governance message:

 - A `pauser` may call `pause` to set `paused` to `true` and set `pauseExpiry` to `block.timestamp + PAUSE_DURATION`, where `PAUSE_DURATION` is initially a hard-coded constant of 5 days. `pause` may be called repeatedly; each call pushes `pauseExpiry` to 5 days from the current time, so the bridge stays paused for as long as the `pauser` keeps re-pausing.
 A `pause` call MUST NOT reduce a `pauseExpiry` already further in the future (e.g. one set by `freeze`) - a lower-trust `pauser` cannot curtail a `freeze`.
-This requirement is why unpausing MUST reset `pauseExpiry` to `0`: a stale expiry left over from a prior `freeze` would otherwise block a later `pause`.
+This requirement is why unpausing MUST set `pauseExpiry` to the current time: a stale expiry left over from a prior `freeze` would otherwise block a later `pause`.
-- A `freeze` authority may call `freeze` to set `paused` to `true` and set `pauseExpiry` to the maximum representable timestamp, pausing the bridge for the maximum amount of time.
+- A `freezer` may call `freeze` to set `paused` to `true` and set `pauseExpiry` to the maximum representable timestamp, pausing the bridge for the maximum amount of time.
 A frozen bridge will not become permissionlessly unpausable in practice and can only be lifted by the `unpauser`. `freeze` is the higher-trust counterpart to the temporary, self-expiring `pauser`.
+A `freeze` call from the `freeze` role always succeeds: if the bridge is unpaused, it causes a pause; if already paused, it extends the existing pause to the maximum duration.
+Successive `freeze` calls are a no-op.
-- An `unpauser` may call `unpause` to set `paused` back to `false` and `pauseExpiry` to `0` at any time, regardless of `pauseExpiry`.
+- An `unpauser` may call `unpause` to set `paused` back to `false` and `pauseExpiry` to `block.timestamp` at any time, regardless of `pauseExpiry`.
+Recording the current time (rather than `0`) leaves on-chain evidence of the last unpause while still bringing any stale `freeze` expiry down to the present so it cannot block a later `pause`.
 This is the privileged path to lift a pause (including a `freeze`) before it would otherwise expire.

 Additionally, a permissionless `unpauseExpired` entry point allows anyone to set `paused` to `false` once `block.timestamp >= pauseExpiry`.
-This bounds a `pauser`-initiated pause to `PAUSE_DURATION` without requiring the `unpauser` to act, while ensuring the pause never lapses prematurely: the boolean `paused` remains authoritative for every other entry point's check, so a pause is only lifted by an explicit `unpause` or `unpauseExpired` call - never silently by the passage of time.
+This bounds a `pauser`-initiated pause to `PAUSE_DURATION` without requiring the `unpauser` to act, while ensuring the pause never lapses prematurely: the boolean `paused` remains authoritative, so a pause is only lifted by an explicit `unpause` or `unpauseExpired` call - never silently by the passage of time.

 The roles are kept separate to allow for asymmetric authority between the assigned addresses - for example, a 2/3 multisig empowered to `pause` for short windows, a higher-threshold key empowered to `freeze`, and Wormhole governance retained for `unpause`.
 These SHOULD be effectively different roles, but this is intentionally not enforced on-chain or in the Guardian VAA generation process.

 Any role may be left unset.
 A zero-length value or an all-zero address (of the target chain's native address size) is treated as the role being unassigned.
 When a role is unassigned, the corresponding entry point MUST revert before comparing the caller against the configured role.
 Implementations MUST NOT treat an all-zero address as an authorized caller.
 This allows governance to disable `pause`, `freeze`, or `unpause` without removing the entry point - for example, leaving `pauser` unassigned on chains where pause authority is not yet desired, or zeroing a key suspected of compromise without first provisioning its replacement.
 The permissionless `unpauseExpired` entry point has no associated role and is always callable.
-If `unpauser` is unassigned while the bridge is paused, recovery before `pauseExpiry` requires Wormhole governance to first assign a non-zero `unpauser` via `SetPauserAddresses`; otherwise the pause lifts permissionlessly once `pauseExpiry` has passed.
+If `unpauser` is unassigned while the bridge is paused, recovery before `pauseExpiry` requires Wormhole governance to first assign a non-zero `unpauser` via `SetPauserAddresses`; otherwise the pause can be permissionlessly lifted once `pauseExpiry` has passed.

 ### Handling of token amounts and decimals